 Our certification courses consist of at least 40 hours of instruction in a mix of lectures, in-class labs, and outdoor field trips.
-We’ll cover a wide breadth of topics with the goal of giving you an essential foundation of skill and knowledge on which you can build.
-MNHC will only be hosting one Summer Master Naturalist Course in 2023, it will take place in June.
-This session will focus on topics best studied at that time of the summer.
-We will spent our time focusing on flowering plants and birds.
+Weโll cover a wide breadth of topics with the goal of giving you an essential foundation of skill and knowledge on which you can build.
+Our summer session will focus on flower plants, birds, and insects.

 This is a five-day intensive course held in the summer each year.
 Class meets from 9:00 a.m. to 4:00 p.m. each day.